KarlAndr1/beryl/docs/USING.md

 	10 pow^ 3
 it may still be used as a regular function however
 	pow^ 10 3
+Normal functions/variables not ending in operator characters can be used as binary operators by adding a ':' to the end of the name.
+	"hello world!" split: " "

 Note the 'for' in the declaration of the pow^ function.
 It is just a regular function that takes three arguments, in this case 0, y and a function.
 The for function then iterates from 0 until y, calling the given function with the current index at every step.